Sleepful/socketio_example/README.md

 In the article the author uses react in a way that lends itself to errors so I fixed it and uploaded it here, additionally this example includes `namespaces` feature of socket.io

-This comment from the medium article mentions why it is problematic and running the author's code with any modification is enough for bugs to be unavoidable
+This comment from the medium article mentions why the implementation from the article above is problematic, running the author's code with any modification is enough for bugs to be unavoidable

 ![commentFromMedium](https://i.imgur.com/sb9a5pd.png)